-It is anticipated that some additional species-related benefits will be necessary to compensate for the delay in transitioning to a Second Increment.
-Potential additions include acquisition of a limited amount of additional habitat lands and approval to use Program water projects to release flows to benefit the pallid sturgeon.
-These "plus-ups" are included in the proposed Extension activities.
+81 It is anticipated that the Program will provide some additional species-related benefits during the First

+82 Increment Extension period such as will be necessary to compensate for the delay in transitioning to a

+83 Second Increment.
+Potential additions include acquisition of a limited amount of additional habitat lands

+- 84 and approval to use Program water projects to release flows to benefit the pallid sturgeon.
+These "plus- - ups" are included in the proposed Extension activities. - 86

-PROPOSED FIRST INCREMENT EXTENSION ACTIVITIES
+87 PROPOSED FIRST INCREMENT EXTENSION ACTIVITIES